Rada Iveković: Political positioning

 In 1997 Iveković published a study on gender/sex in philosophy, taking issue with Jean-François Lyotard.

 In 2017, Iveković has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Career

-Iveković grew up mostly in Zagreb and Belgrade, living in Zagreb, from 1963 until leaving Croatia for exile in 1991-1992 in a self-described "protest against nationalism."
+Iveković grew up mostly in Zagreb and Belgrade, living in Zagreb, from 1963 until leaving Croatia for exile in 1991–1992 in a self-described "protest against nationalism."

 At Zagreb University, she studied Indology, Philosophy and English Studies (1969) and from 1970 to 1973, Buddhist philosophy at Delhi University where she received her PhD in 1972.

-From 1975 to 1991-1992, Iveković was a lecturer in the History of Asian Philosophy and Comparative Philosophy at Zagreb University.
-From 1998-2003 she was a professor at Paris VIII.
+From 1975 to 1991–1992, Iveković was a lecturer in the History of Asian Philosophy and Comparative Philosophy at Zagreb University.
+From 1998 to 2003 she was a professor at Paris VIII.
 Since 2003 Professor in the Department of Sociology at University Jean Monnet - St. Etienne and after 2004, the Program Director at Collège international de philosophie (Paris).